AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson5.rst

 Run the the **InverseDynamicAnalysis** operation from the operations drop-down menu.
 In this analysis, the AnyBody system computes all muscle, joint forces and much more.

-Review the instructions from :doc:`*Lesson 4* <lesson4>` on plotting simulation results.
+Review the instructions from :ref:`*this prior tutorial* <Introducing chart view>` on plotting simulation results.

-To plot the muscle forces in the brachialis muscle, open "Main.ArmModel.Muscles.Brachialis" in the model tree, and plot the variable named ``Fm``.
+To plot the muscle forces in the brachialis muscle, open "Main.Study.Output.Model.Muscles.Brachialis" in the chart view's model tree, and plot the variable named ``Fm``.
 You should get a curve that looks like the one below.

 |image2|